karunjosy/CephBox/README.md

 #### Single node CephDrive

 - **Prerequesites**:

   a.
 Repository for backend debian_version: 12.7

   b.
 Atleast one free disk

   c.
 Internet access to the node.

   d.
 Root access.

 - **Steps**:
+-
   i.
-Download the script - `homeStorageInstall.sh` to the home directory of the root user - `/root`. ii.
-Give execute permission: `chmod +x homeStorageInstall.sh` iii.
+Download the script - `homeStorageInstall.sh` to the home directory of the root user - `/root`.

+  ii.
+Give execute permission: `chmod +x homeStorageInstall.sh`

+  iii.
 Run the script and follow the instructions: `bash homeStorageInstall.sh`

+- **Customization**

-- The below variables / customization can be done on the script:
+The below variables /  can be done on the script:
 ~~~
 cephadm_location="https://download.ceph.com/rpm-reef/el9/noarch/cephadm"
 ceph_version="18.2.4"